SafaErden/Mastermind/README.md

 2- unpack it (winrar recommended)

-3- copy its address e.g.: c:\users\you\downloads\battleship
+3- copy its address from your download path

 4- open your terminal commandline (powershell in my case)

 5- write "cd" and put the address of the game folder

-6- now, to run the game, type 'ruby ./lib/play_battleship.rb'
+6- now, to run the game, type 'ruby ./lib/mastermind.rb'

 7- Have fun!

 <h2>Rules</h2>

 You probably already know how to play Mastermind.
 If you do not know how to play it, please [visit this link](https://en.wikipedia.org/wiki/Mastermind_(board_game)).
 It's a really simple game, right?
 That's what most people think.
-But if you really wrap your brain around it, you'll discover that the battleship isn't quite as simple as you think!
+But if you really wrap your brain around it, you'll discover that the mastermind isn't quite as simple as you think!

 How to Play it...